 In second grade I designed my first book.
 I had a table of contents and several stories written before I abandoned it.
 In third grade I experienced my first writer’s block as I wrote a poem.
 I didn’t know if it was really a poem, and was too afraid to show it to anyone.
 In 6th grade I won my first award for writing, and a note on my report card I was good at creative writing.
 At 18, I failed creative writing in college.
-I turned in a blank sheet of paper to my college professor every Friday in response to the assignment to simply write.
+I turned in a blank sheet of paper each Friday in response to the assignment to simply write.
 I didn’t know where to start or what to say.
 Decades later, when I learned how to be the writer I wanted to be, I wrote a novel that attracted a literary agent within three weeks of my first queries.
-And as life threw big events at me – house on fire, husband run down by a car, losing a business – I knew I was a writer despite losing the ‘writer’s life’ I created and loved.
+And as life threw big events at me––house on fire, husband run down by a car, losing a business––I knew I was a writer despite losing the ‘writer’s life’ I created and loved.